Darby Hinton

 Edgar Raymond Darby Hinton (born August 19, 1957) is an American actor.
 His parents were actor Ed Hinton (1919–1958) and Marilyn Mau Hinton (1922–1982).
 Both of his sisters, Darcy and Daryn Hinton, were actresses from childhood.
 Hinton is best known for playing Israel Boone on Daniel Boone.

+Acting career

 Hinton’s acting debut was as an infant in a 1958 Playhouse 90 episode with his father.
+In 1962 he played a four-year-old boy in Hero's Island and a reviewer stated he and six-year-old Morgan Mason were natural child actors.
 His other early roles were on Mister Ed, Route 66, Wagon Train, and The Adventures of Ozzie and Harriet.